BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ### Earning bitcoin

-Earning bitcoin through exchanging goods and services for it is one way to obtain bitcoin.
-Some individuals and/or businesses have already started accepting and even paying employers in bitcoin.
-This is one way to fund a wallet.
+Earning bitcoin through exchange of goods and services is a great option.
+Some individuals and businesses have already started accepting and even paying employees in bitcoin.

 > Fun Fact 🏈: Former Seattle Seahawk Russel Okung puts half of his salary in Bitcoin and is now considered one of the highest paid players in the league.
 >